 skip to main content

 Wespath empowers you to secure your future by participating in the retirement plan(s) offered by your employer.
-Learn about retirement plans and eligibility for clergy, lay participants and missionaries.
+Learn about retirement plans and eligibility for clergy, lay employees and missionaries.

 Clergy Retirement Security Program (CRSP)